Datapane's Python library and CLI can be installed using either

 python3.exe -m datapane.client instead.

-To use Datapane, first sign up for a free account and copy the API key provided in the web interface.
-Next, login using the CLI using this key.
-All requests from both the CLI and Python library will now be authenticated.
+Datapane Public is hosted on datapane.com and is available as a free, public server which you can use to publish and share reports.
+The API and CLI are configured to use this server by default.
+After you sign up for a free account, copy the API key provided in the web interface.
+Next, login using the CLI or Python library using this key.
+All future requests from both the CLI and Python library will automatically be authenticated.

 $ datapane loginEnter your API Key: [paste your API key here]

-Datapane provides private hosted servers and supports on-premise instances for teams and enterprises.
+Datapane for Teams provides private hosted servers and supports on-premise instances for organizations.
 In such a case, log in to your instance, for instance

 To check which account you are logged in as, run: